-Citizenship: Filipino Executive Vice President and Chief Operating Officer - Corporate Business Group of AboitizPower from 2016 to 2018, and Senior Vice President-Power Committee Memberships: Marketing and Trading from 2009 to 2015.
-Member - Board Audit Committee (since 26 April 2021) Board Environmental, Social, and Corporate Governance Committee (since 20 December 2021) Board Executive Committee (since 26 April 2021) Board Cybersecurity Committee (since 26 April 2021) Mr. Aboitiz is currently a Director of ACO, and a member of its Board Strategy and Board Talent Management Committees.
+Executive Vice President and Chief Operating Officer - Corporate Business Group of AboitizPower from 2016 to 2018, and Senior Vice President-Power Marketing and Trading from 2009 to 2015.

+Mr. Aboitiz is currently a Director of ACO, and a member of its Board Strategy and Board Talent Management Committees.
 Mr. Aboitiz also serves as a Director of DDLS Aboitiz Inc. and Trustee of Philippine Business for Social Progress.
-As of September 2022, he is also a director of AB Capital Securities, Inc. Date of First Appointment: 2018 Tenure: 1 year and 8 months Mr. Aboitiz graduated from Santa Clara University, California, U.S.A. with a degree of Bachelor of Science in Computer Science and Engineering, and earned his Master's degree in Business Administration from the University of California in Berkeley, U.S.A.
+As of September 2022, he is also a director of AB Capital Securities, Inc.

+Mr. Aboitiz graduated from Santa Clara University, California, U.S.A. with a degree of Bachelor of Science in Computer Science and Engineering, and earned his Master's degree in Business Administration from the University of California in Berkeley, U.S.A.
 He is not connected with any government agency or instrumentality.
 He is not a Director of any other publicly-listed company.

-TOSHIRO KUDAMA Mr. Toshiro Kudama was appointed Director of Director AboitizPower on December 20, 2021.
-Age: 63 Citizenship: Japanese Mr. Kudama currently serves as Senior Managing Executive Officer of JERA Co., Inc. (JERA).
-He is concurrently the Chief Executive Officer of JERA Asia Private Limited (JERA Asia).
-Committee Memberships: Member - Board Risk and Reputation Management Committee (since 22 December 2021) - Board Executive Committee (since 22 December 2021) Date of First Appointment: 22 December 2021 Tenure: 0 years Mr. Kudama began his professional career at Tokyo Electric Power Co., Inc. (TEPCO) in 1982 and has since been a steady and active player on the global energy scene, with an extensive and excellent track record of stints at TEPCO's Washington D.C. office and global organizations, including the Organization of Economic Cooperation and Development (OECD) and International Energy Agency in Paris.
-Maximizing his engineering background and international management skills, Mr. Kudama led TEPCO's overseas businesses in executive positions in the International Affairs Department for decades.
+Mr. Toshiro Kudama was appointed Director of AboitizPower on December 20, 2021.

+Mr. Kudama currently serves as Senior Managing Executive Officer of Jera.
+He is concurrently the Chief Executive Officer of Jera Asia.

+Mr. Kudama began his professional career at Tokyo Electric Power Co., Inc. (TEPCO) in 1982 and has since been a steady and active player on the global energy scene, with an extensive and excellent track record of stints at TEPCO's Washington D.C. office and global organizations, including the Organization of Economic Cooperation and Development (OECD) and International Energy Agency in Paris.
+Maximizing his background and international engineering management skills, Mr. Kudama led TEPCO's overseas businesses in executive positions in the International Affairs Department for decades.
 In 2016, he joined JERA and took the post of Chief Power Development Officer and Senior Executive Vice President in charge of diverse energy projects including offshore wind power, liquefied natural gas (LNG) liquification, and state-of-the-art storage battery projects in different markets.
 To date, he has engaged in investments of over 30 projects in 14 countries with a total value of around US\$ 3 billion.
 Mr. Kudama also served as CEO of JERA Americas from 2018 until 2019.
-He currently resides in Singapore, as he serves as CEO of JERA Asia, covering the rapidly growing markets of Asia and the Middle East.
-Mr. Kudama has a master's degree in mechanical engineering from the Graduate School of Tokyo
+He currently resides in Singapore, as he serves as CEO of JERA Asia, covering the rapidly growing markets of Asia and the Middle

+Mr. Kudama has a master's degree in mechanical engineering from the Graduate School of Tokyo Institute of Technology.
+In 1983, he received the